devtks/devtks.github.io/_posts/2019-03-14-lamp-on-windows.md

 ---
 layout: post
-title: PHP Dev Environment LAMP stack (Linux, Apache, MySql, PHP) setup tuto
+title: PHP Dev Environment LAMP stack (Linux, Apache, MySql, PHP) on Windows Tuto
 gh-repo: devtks/devtks.github.io
 gh-badge: [star, fork, follow]
 tags: [tuto]
-comments: true
 ---

-Why we don't like XAMPP
+When working on Windows it might be challenging to find or setup a good dev environment or project that requires stack like LAMP.
+This tutorial will show you how to quickly setup a full virtual machine containing all you need for your lamp stack.

+Why not XAMPP?

 - Shipped with its unchangeable php version
 - Hard to work on multiple project requiring different php version